openstack/ceilometer/doc/source/contributing/plugins.rst

 ``ceilometer.poll.compute``, then periodically calls their :func:`get_counters` method.

 The central agent polls other types of resources from a management server.
-The central agent is defined in ``bin/ceilometer-agent-central`` and ``ceilometer/central/manager.py``.
+The central agent is defined in ``ceilometer/central/manager.py``.
 It loads plugins from the ``ceilometer.poll.central`` namespace and polls them by calling their :func:`get_counters` method.

 Plugins
 =======